swaptacular/swpt_accounts/protocol.rst

-   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field MAY contain the amount currently available on the sender's account (which will always be a positive number).
+   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field MAY contain the amount currently available on the sender's account (which would always be a positive number).
 Otherwise it MUST be ``0``.

 debtor_id : int64
    The ID of the debtor.

-sender_creditor_id: int64
+sender_creditor_id : int64
    Along with ``debtor_id`` identifies the sender's account.

 `PreparedTransfer` message
 --------------------------

-Emitted when a new transfer has been prepared, or to ramind that a prepared transfer must be finalized.
+Emitted when a new transfer has been prepared, or to remind that a prepared transfer must be finalized.

-* `debtor_id` and `sender_creditor_id` identify sender's account.
+debtor_id : int64
+   The ID of the debtor.

+sender_creditor_id : int64
+   Along with ``debtor_id`` identifies the sender's account.

+transfer_id : int64
-* `transfer_id` is an opaque ID generated for the prepared transfer.
-It will never be `0`.
+   An opaque ID generated for the prepared transfer.
+It will always be a positive number.
+This ID, along with ``debtor_id`` and ``sender_creditor_id``, uniquely identifies the prepared transfer.

-* `coordinator_type`, `coordinator_id`, and `coordinator_request_id`
+coordinator_type : string
+   Indicates the subsystem which requested the transfer.
+Between 1 and 30 symbols, ASCII only.

+coordinator_id : int64
+   Along with ``coordinator_type``, uniquely identifies who requested the transfer.

+coordinator_request_id : int64
+   Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-  uniquely identify the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.
+   identifies the rejected request from the coordinator's point of view, so that the coordinator can match this message with the issued request to prepare a transfer.

+sender_locked_amount : int64
-* `sender_locked_amount` is the secured (prepared) amount for the transfer (always a positive number).
+   The secured (prepared) amount for the transfer.
+It will always be a positive number.
 The actual transferred (committed) amount may not exceed this number.

+recipient_identity : string
-* `recipient_identity` is a string, which (along with `debtor_id`)
-  identifies recipient's account.
+   A a string, which (along with `debtor_id`) uniquely identifies recipient's account.
 Different implementations may use different formats for the identifier of recipient's account.

+prepared_at_ts : date-time
-* `prepared_at_ts` is the moment at which the transfer was prepared.
+   The moment at which the transfer was prepared.

+signal_ts : date-time
-* `signal_ts` is the moment at which this signal was emitted.
+   The moment at which this signal was emitted.

 `FinalizedTransfer` message